Updated on October 3, 2022

-Oktoberfest-style – Normally falling under the style of Märzen, these beers are brewed outside the city limits of Munich.
-Again, if you buy an Oktoberfest-style beer in America it will mostly likely be an amber Märzen.
+Oktoberfest-style – Normally falling under the style of märzen, these beers are brewed outside the city limits of Munich.
+Again, if you buy an Oktoberfest-style beer in America, it will most likely be an amber märzen.
 Technically only beers brewed by one of the six original breweries in Munich can officially use the term Oktoberfest (Oktoberfestbier).

 The German Classics You Can Find in the U.S.

-The best way to experience historic, original Oktoberfest beer is to visit Munich Germany during the last two weeks of Germany.
-Of course, the festival was cancelled this year.
+The best way to experience historic, original Oktoberfest beer is to visit Munich, Germany, during the last two weeks of September.
+Of course, not everyone can travel.
 So since we’re all stuck here in the States for the celebrations, these are the versions of Oktoberfest that you can try from the original six Munich breweries here in America.
 Prost!

-Please note that at the time of publication we could not find Augustiner-Bräu Oktoberfestbier available in the U.S. Similarly, because Anheuser-Busch InBev now owns the rights to brew Löwenbräu in North America at the Labatt Brewing Company in London, Ontario, Canada, we have not included them in our list.
+Please note that at the time of publication we could not find Augustiner-Bräu Oktoberfestbier available in the U.S. Similarly, because Anheuser-Busch InBev now owns the rights to brew Löwenbräu in North America at the Labatt Brewing Company in London, Ontario, Canada, we have not included Augustiner or Löwenbräu in our list.